tanchaowen84/voice-clone/src/newsletter/README.md

 - `SubscribeNewsletterParams`: Parameters for subscribing a user
 - `UnsubscribeNewsletterParams`: Parameters for unsubscribing a user
 - `CheckSubscribeStatusParams`: Parameters for checking subscription status

+## Best Practices

+1. **Validate Email Addresses**: Always validate email addresses before subscribing users
+2. **Handle Errors Gracefully**: Provide user-friendly error messages when subscription fails
+3. **Confirmation Emails**: Send confirmation emails when users subscribe
+4. **Unsubscribe Link**: Always include an unsubscribe link in your newsletter emails
+5. **Rate Limiting**: Implement rate limiting on your subscription endpoints to prevent abuse
+6. **Privacy Policy**: Make sure your website has a privacy policy explaining how you use subscriber data